ImNotDarren/CarPricePrediction/README.md

 1. Converting fuel type, car make and model, transmission into dummies.
 2. Converting MPG into int type by add lowest mpg to highest mpg.
 3. Breaking down car engines into liters and volts.
-4. Breaking down drivetrain into 2-wheel-drive and 4-wheel-drive
+4. Breaking down drivetrain into 2-wheel-drive and 4-wheel-drive.
+5. Get major city and population by zip code.

 **Models**

-The first linear regression model has a huge overfitting problem.
-The train $R^2$ value is usually around 0.95 while the test $R^2$ value is around 0.70 to 0.80.
-Then I tuned the lasso regression model which is this final model and added ploynomial features which solves the overfitting problem and massively increased the performance.
+I chose to use lasso regression model to solve the overfitting problem.
+I added ploynomial features which massively increased the performance.
 Lasso excluded lots of features including is_gas, age, engine_L and many car makes.
 Now the train $R^2$ value and test $R^2$ value are both around 0.98.

 **Model Evaluation**